 The Kano Model provides a framework for assessing how various features of a product will satisfy customers.
 This information can be used in R&D efforts to determine which features should be prioritized for development or improvement.
-As its most simplified version, the Kano Model classifies each feature into the following four categories:
+At its most simplified, the Kano Model classifies each feature into the following four categories.

 Categories